— Anh NGUYEN

 Reducing emissions of the industrial production process – the process that is at the heart of our industrial activities – is a must to meet the Paris Agreement objectives.
 At the same time, other industrial activities that potentially bring more profound impacts should also be discussed and tackled.

-For example, the design of alternative industrial and business models that are less-energy and less resource-demanding (i.e circular economy and circular industrial models), or the design of economic and financial models that favor the growth of well-being of humans and other living things, instead of constant economic growth (i.e Economy for the common good)
+For example, the design of alternative industrial and business models that are less-energy and less resource-demanding (i.e circular economy and circular industrial models), or the design of economic and financial models that favour the growth of well-being of humans and other living things, instead of constant economic growth (i.e Economy for the common good)

 We will write about these profound changes in terms of business, economic and financial models in the upcoming articles.
 Stay tuned!